acst52/Werk-Sched/README.md

 THEN the text for that event is saved in local storage WHEN I refresh the page
 THEN the saved events persist

+ACCEPTANCE CRITERIA FROM: © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.
 ```

 #### The following animation demonstrates the application functionality: